VitJRBOG/TextChanger/README.md

-# CharChanger
+# TextChanger
-Utility for change of symbols in the text.
+Utility for changing a characters, formatting and censoring the text.